 - Maritime Museum

-The rest of the afternoon is free and you may wish to further explore Barcelona’s waterfront and Olympic marina, which features a giant golden fish sculpture ‘El Peix’ by Frank Gehry.
+The afternoon is at leisure; you may wish to visit the nearby Museu d’Història de Cataluya or further explore Barcelona’s waterfront with its giant golden fish sculpture ‘El Peix’ by Frank Gehry.

-Tonight we attend a performance of Franck’s Sonata performed by violinist Sergey Khachatryan.
-The performance will take place at the Palau de la Música Catalana, a concert hall built between 1905 and 1908 by Lluís Domènech i Montaner, as a headquarters for the Orfeó Català.
+Tonight we attend a performance at the Palau de la Música Catalana, a concert hall built between 1905 and 1908 by another modernista, Lluís Domènech i Montaner, as a headquarters for the Orfeó Català.
 The building, funded by popular donations, constitutes a symbolic and sentimental heritage of an entire city that identifies with its history.
 (Overnight Barcelona) B

 - Fundació Joan Miró